 (1) Debtor, Joint Debtor, or Designated Responsible Individual.
 The trustee or United States Trustee may request dismissal of the case for failure of the debtor, joint debtor, or designated responsible individual to attend the meeting of creditors by filing and serving on the debtor and all creditors a motion and notice of hearing substantially conforming to the local form (Motion to Dismiss Case for Non-Appearance at Meeting of Creditors; Notice of Hearing).
+In the alternative, the trustee may continue the meeting and request the court to issue an order to show cause that gives notice of the continued date.
+The order will provide for dismissal without further notice or hearing if the debtor fails to appear at the continued meeting.
 If the case is dismissed, the order may bar the debtor(s) from filing a subsequent voluntary petition for 180 days, pursuant to § 109(g)(1).